Poissonfish/iPat/README.md

 ## [Demo data](http://zzlab.net/iPat/demo.zip)

 # Why iPat?
  Intelligent Prediction and Association Tool (iPat) is a software for genomic studies with a user-friendly graphical user interface (GUI).
 With iPat, GWAS or GS can be performed using a pointing device to simply drag and/or click on graphical elements to specify input data files, choose input parameters, and select analytical models.
 It can also serve as a format converter for people who want to use the converted files for other purposes.
-Please click [here](http://poissonfish.github.io/iPat) for further information on the GibHub pages.
+Please click [here](http://poissonfish.github.io/iPat) for further information on the GibHub Pages.

 # Support